Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 — Peirce scholar Nathan Houser in “The Scent of Truth” in Semiotica 153—1/4 (2005), 455–466.

-Proposed classification of reversible deduction, forward-only deduction, induction, abductive inference The very idea of inferences across both-ways non-entailment evokes the notion of leaps or guesses somewhat dauntingly to one who thinks of logic as properly strict and formal.
-The idea of course daunted me, although I still thought it very plausible that Nature or the Logos or the like would indeed favor use of all four of the forms into which inference so readily falls.
-So it was with gratitude that I came to read Peirce on abductive inference.
-Yet, the idea of abductive inference daunts or dissatisfies quite a few even when they do read Peirce.
+The very idea of inference across both-ways non-entailment evokes the notion of leaps or guesses dauntingly to one who thinks of logic as properly strict and formal.
+The idea of course daunted me.
+I thought that almost nobody would take it seriously.
+Yet, I thought it very plausible that Nature or the Logos or the like would indeed favor use of all four of the forms into which inference so readily falls.
+Then I came to read, gratefully, Peirce on abductive inference.
+Peirce never defined it as involving both-ways non-entailment, but he did call it guessing, at least in later years.
+Still, the idea of guessing as a mode of inference dissatisfies quite a few even when they do read Peirce.

 Ergo, let guessing seem guessing.
 Let the definition of abductive inference PLAINLY represent the potential wildness of abductive conclusions, ANALOGOUSLY as most definitions of deduction PLAINLY represent the technical redundancy and potential vacuity of deductive conclusions.